cloudposse/atmos/website/docs/cli/commands/terraform/terraform-deploy.md

 - `atmos terraform deploy` command supports `--deploy-run-init=true|false` flag to enable/disable running `terraform init` before executing the command

-- `atmos terraform deploy` command automatically sets `-auto-approve` flag before running `terraform apply`
+- `atmos terraform deploy` command automatically sets `-auto-approve` flag when running `terraform apply`

 - `atmos terraform deploy` command supports `--from-plan` flag.
 If the flag is specified, the command will use the planfile previously generated by `atmos terraform plan` command instead of generating a new planfile, e.g. `atmos terraform deploy <component> -s <stack> --from-plan`.
 Note that